srivishnu0510/ma-decors/README.md

+Git-Based Version Control Workflow for M A Decorators

 This repository contains a complete demonstration of an industry-standard Git workflow used for managing the website project of M A Decorators.
 It includes branching strategies, Pull Requests, merge conflict handling, release management, and documentation—exactly like real software companies work.